Flashcards: Animals in Nisenan and Northern Sierra Miwok

 If you would like a copy of the flashcards, please visit us in the Tribal Admin building or contact us at language@ssband.org.
 Supplies are limited and we cannot guarantee copies for non-SSBMI Tribal Members.

-You can also download printer-friendly versions of the Nisenan cards and the Northern Sierra Miwok cards that you can print at home.
+You can also download printer-friendly versions of the Nisenan flashcards (Set 1, Set 2) and the Northern Sierra Miwok cards (Set 1, Set 2).